ha7ilm/csdr/README.md

 - The code of *libcsdr* was intended to be easy to follow.
 - *libcsdr* was designed to use auto-vectorization available in *gcc*.
 It means that it can achieve some speedup by taking advantage of SIMD command sets available in today's CPUs (e.g. SSE on x86 and NEON on ARM).

-Moreover, *libcsdr* serves as the base for the new, experimental <a href="#sdr.js">sdr.js</a>, which takes Software Defined Radio DSP to today's web browsers that provide JavScript JIT compilation.

 How to compile
 --------------
 The project was only tested on Linux.
 It has the following dependencies: `libfftw3-dev`